 - Extending and Preserving Tax Deductibility of MI.
-On December 18, 2015, Congress passed an extension of vital homeowner tax relief that included the tax-deductible treatment of mortgage insurance premiums paid to private MIs, FHA, Department of Veterans Affairs, and the Rural Housing Service for low and moderate income borrowers.
+On December 20, 2019, Congress passed an extension of vital homeowner tax relief that included the tax-deductible treatment of mortgage insurance premiums paid to private MIs, FHA, Department of Veterans Affairs, and the Rural Housing Service for low and moderate income borrowers.
 The ability of borrowers to deduct MI premiums from federal income taxes should be made permanent because MI premiums are the economic equivalent of mortgage interest payments, and so should remain deductible and at parity with mortgage interest payments.
-The mortgage insurance premiums tax deduction expired on December 31, 2016 and USMI supports extending this targeted deduction or making it permanent if and when Congress reforms the U.S. tax code.
+The mortgage insurance premiums tax deduction expired on December 31, 2017.
+This extension retroactively extends tax deductions for mortgage insurance premiums to calendar year 2018 and remains in effect throughout 2020.
+USMI supports extending this targeted deduction or making it permanent if and when Congress reforms the U.S. tax code.

 Reducing Taxpayer Risk with MI.
 More needs to be done to put our housing finance system on a more sustainable footing, with the private sector – not taxpayers – bearing a greater share of the risks of a housing downturn.